-This booklet has been written to help you to make an informed decision in relation to agreeing to the investigation and whether you wish sedation to be used.
-Attached to the booklet is the Consent Form (coloured pages).
+This booklet has been written to help you to make an informed decision in relation to agreeing to the investigation.
+Attached to the booklet is a Consent Form (coloured pages).

 The Consent Form is a legal document, therefore please read it carefully.
-Once you have read and understood all the information including the possibility of complications, and you agree to undergo the investigation, please sign and date the consent form (this can be done at home) and bring it with you to your appointment.
+Once you have read and understood all the information including the possibility of complications and you agree to undergo the investigation, please sign and date the consent form (this can be done at home) and bring it with you to your appointment.
 You will notice that a Welsh and English language copy of the Consent Form is included - please fill it in while it is still attached to this booklet.
-A copy will be available for you to keep for your records.
+A copy will be available for you to keep a copy for your records.